ZanzyTHEbar/Almanac/README.md

 If you do not know how to do this, please refer to the [Microsoft Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
 You will need to create a new app, and then grant access to the Microsoft Graph API, which i will explain in the next step.

-Navigate to the `app` directory of this project `JavaScript-Calendar-Project/App`.
-This will be the directory where you will be running the Node.js app and creating your `/env` file.
+Navigate to the `app` directory of this project `JavaScript-Calendar-Project/app`.
+This will be the directory where you will be running the Node.js app and creating your `/.env` file.
 You will need to have `nodejs` and `npm` installed onto your system.
 If you do not know how to do this, please refer to the [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) documentation.
 If you wish to use the Azure storage features, you will also need to have the `azure-storage` and `azure-storage-blob` modules installed, however these are optional.
 If you do not know how to do this, please refer to the [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) and [Azure Storage Blob](https://azure.microsoft.com/en-us/services/storage/blob-storage/) documentation.

+The next step is to create a `.env` file.
+However, this does **not** need to be done manually anymore.
+There is a script that will do this for you, built into the project.
+Please click this link to move to the next step: [Setup Server](#setup-server).

+To manually create the `.env` file, follow the steps below:

 While in the `app` directory, create an `.env` file.
 This will be the file that will contain your Microsoft Graph API credentials.
 You will need to create this file and then fill it with your Microsoft Graph API credentials.
 You can find this on the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

 You will have to configure the `/.keys` folder to store your SSL data.
 This is where the Node.js app will store the private key and certificate.
 You will need to generate these files and place them here.

 You will have to configure the `/bin/www` file to point to the correct file key and certs.
 The default names of the files is `client-key.pem` and `client-cert.pem`.
-The default port is `4443`.
+The default port is `443`.

 Your Microsoft Graph API credentials